Jedox Cloud uses third-party “public” cloud infrastructure providers, such as Amazon Web Services (AWS), Microsoft

 Your cloud environment will be connected via Virtual Private Gateway on the Jedox Cloud side to a VPN gateway on your corporate side.
 The list of protocols needed to be supported by gateway on your side can be found here: http://docs.aws.amazon.com/

 AmazonVPC/latest/ NetworkAdminGuide/vpc-nag.pdf# DevicesTested This is the recommended way of doing things when using AWS.
 AWS also supports AWS Direct Connect, i.e. “stretching cable from your office to AWS”.

-Once a VPN connection between Jedox Production Cloud and an on-premises data center is established, one has to make sure the internal SAP system is reachable for the outside system.
+Once a VPN connection between Jedox Cloud and an on-premises data center is established, the internal SAP system must be reachable for the outside system.
 The following SAP document lists ports that are required to be open/accessible on the SAP side from an external—in this case Jedox—system: https://help.sap.com/viewer/ports In our case, “External Ports” and the first 3 entries are relevant.